yuhasem/poc_utils/tas/berry_blender.md

   BX r0
 ```

-So three tiers in this one
+So three tiers in this one.
+0x1F3 is ~28 RPM RPM, 0x5DB is ~83 RPM.

 When Rotation Speed <= 0x1F3
 - 100% to Hit
-- (There should be a 24% chance to Perfect, but I think there's a bug in this code.
-Verify via experiment!)
+- (There should be a 25% chance to Perfect, but I think there's a bug in this code.
+Verify via experiment!
+Yep 0xDD51 yeilded a hit.)

 When Rotation Speed > 0x1F3 <= 0x5DB
 - 20% to Perfect